snehasal/anomaly_detection/README.md

    4. For each Test Event:
       - For a befriend/unfriend event – update the social Network of friends.
       - For a purchase Event:
-            I.	  Retrieve the friends of the user up to degree D.
+            1. Retrieve the friends of the user up to degree D.
-            II.
-Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp                    (first) and order of event(second)
+            2. Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp                     (first) and order of event(second)
-            III.
-Calculate mean and standard deviation of the top T events and compare it with test amount.
+            3. Calculate mean and standard deviation of the top T events and compare it with test amount.
-            IV.
-If the amount is found to be anomalous, write it to the output file
+            4. If the amount is found to be anomalous, write it to the output file
-            V.	  Add the purchase event to eventDictionary(step 2a)
+            5. Add the purchase event to eventDictionary(step 2a)

 ### 2. Dependencies: ###
    I have used two external jars for processing the Json inputs and outputs.